OlgaJ1989/taste-of-poland/README.md

 ## Deployment

-Sussex Walks was deployed to GitHub Pages by following the below steps:
-1. Navigate to the ['sussex-walks' repository](https://github.com/OlgaJ1989/sussex-walks) on GitHub.
-1. Navigate to the 'Settings' tab.
-1. Navigate to 'Pages' from the menu on the left.
-1. Select 'master' branch in the source drop-down.
-1. Click 'Save'.
+The below steps were followed to deploy this project to Heroku:
+1. Go to [Heroku](https://dashboard.heroku.com/apps) and click "New" to create a new app.
+2. After choosing the app name and setting the region, press "Create app".
+3. Go to "Settings" and navigate to Config Vars.
+Add a Config Var with a key word of called PORT and a value of 8000.
+4. Still in the "Settings", navigate to Buildpacks and add buildpacks for Python and NodeJS (in order).
+5. Leave "Settings" and go to "Deploy".
+Scroll down and set Deployment Method to GitHub.
+Once GitHub is chosen, find your repository and connect it to Heroku.
+6. Scroll down to Manual Deploy, make sure the "main" branch is selected and click "Deploy Branch".
-1. A link to the live deployed page is generated and can be found here: https://olgaj1989.github.io/sussex-walks/
+7. The deployed app can be found [here](https://stranded.herokuapp.com/).

 ## Credits

 ### Content

-The written content has been developed by me, Olga Jasinska, using my past experience of walking in and around of Brighton.
+All the general 'blurb' across the website has been written by me, apart from the names and descriptions of the dishes in the Menu.
+These have been taken and adapted from [StayPoland](https://www.staypoland.com/poland/polish-food/).

 ### Media

-All photos have been taken from my private collection or provided by my partner Ben Butler with his permission.
+All photos / images have been taken from [ShutterStock](https://www.shutterstock.com/.)

 ### Code

-When creating flexbox and media queries I used tutorials and some base code from [W3Schools](https://www.w3schools.com/css/css3_flexbox.asp) modules on CSS Flexbox and CSS Flex Responsive.
+I have used this code snippet from [Bootdey](https://www.bootdey.com/snippets/view/bs4-Food-Menu) to create the Menu page.

 ### Acknowledgements

-I'd like to thank my mentor Daisy McGirr for her guidance throughout this project.
+As always, I'd like to thank my mentor Daisy McGirr for her guidance throughout this project.